hussein073/Hair_Style_Recommendation/README.md

 * Square

 ## Data Preparation
-In order to develop a set of images labeled with the correct face shape, I turned to the experts in the fashion and style industry.
-I will scrape Google images to collect images of each celebrity.
-Visually inspect to select appropriate images and then organize into folders by shape.
+In order to develop a set of images labeled with the correct face shape, In order to develop a set of images labeled with the correct face shape, I turned to the experts in the fashion and style industry.
+I reviewed 22 websites and 234 celebrities.
+Of these, 33 celebrities had a unanimous classification from 3 or more sites (65 from 2 or more).
+49 other celebrities had one or two conflicting classifications but had strong consensus towards a face shape with which I could use to classify.
+As a result, 74 celebrities were utilized in the analysis.
+There were ~160 celebrities I did not include as they either had too few citations or several conflicts.
+Because the topic is already subjective, I wanted to ensure I had a level of rigor to labeling my dataset to improve the outcomes.
+More labeled data would be ideal and would be an area of future enhancement.
 * Review websites (https://www.allure.com/, https://www.marieclaire.com/, https://www.instyle.com/ etc)
 * Identify celebrities